Click on a catalog number in the tables below for more information or to purchase a FFA test kit.

 Filming amines have many different names including Film Forming Amines (FFA), Film Forming Amine Product (FFAP), or Film Forming Products (FFP).
 Despite the different names, they are all water treatment chemicals commonly used in high pressure boilers, cooling systems, and heat recovery steam generators (HRSGs) to prevent corrosion of metal surfaces.

-Filming amines are a type of corrosion inhibitor, but the mechanics of how they protect the metal within a system is unique.
-Structurally, aliphatic amines are long carbon chains with an amine head.
+Filming amines are a type of corrosion inhibitor, but the mechanics of how they protect the metal within a system are unique.
+Structurally, FFAs are aliphatic amines with long carbon chains with an amine head.
 The amine attaches to the metal surface and forms a hydrophobic layer that protects the metal.
 FFAPs offer protection from corrosion, reduced corrosion product transport, prevention of scale build-up, smooth heat transfer surfaces, and protection of equipment during shutdown or layups.
 FFAPs can be used alongside or replace conventional corrosion inhibitor treatment regimes.
 They are applied to different components of the steam cycle including the boiler feedwater, generator, and condensate return lines.

 Why Test for Filming Amines?

-About Our Aliphatic Amine Test Kits
+About Our Film Forming Amine Test Kits

 Click on a catalog number in the tables below for more information or to purchase a test kit for aliphatic amine analysis.